Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/README.md

-# Azure IoT Digital Twin client library for .NET
+# Azure IoT Digital Twins client library for .NET

 This library provides access to the Azure Digital Twins service for managing twins, models, relationships, etc.